Rackham Predoctoral Fellowship Program

 January 13, 2020

-A minimum Eighty-two (82) Rackham Predoctoral Fellowships will be available for 2019-2020.
+A minimum Eighty-five (85) Rackham Predoctoral Fellowships will be available for 2020-2021.
 Approximately 240 students are nominated each year.
-The fellowship provides three terms of support that may begin with Spring/Summer or Fall term 2019.
+The fellowship provides three terms of support that may begin with Spring/Summer or Fall term 2020.
 Rackham Predoctoral Fellows are expected to work full-time toward the completion of degree requirements throughout the period of the award.
-Fellowships include a stipend of $32,640 (currently), candidacy tuition and required fees for twelve months.
+Fellowships include a stipend of $32,670 (currently), candidacy tuition and required fees for twelve months.
 GradCare health and dental insurance will be provided during the fellowship period.
 Students may receive only one award.
 Predoctoral funding cannot be used at the same time as other Rackham funded programs (e.g., Sweetland Dissertation Writing Institute).

 Any department, interdisciplinary program or school which has an approved doctoral program in the Rackham Graduate School is invited to participate.